Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 Another note about buying used gear is …

 If you buy everything separate, like on Craigslist or at a ski swap, you may wind up with incompatible gear.
-There have been a number of different binding variations over the years and not everything is compatible.
-And at first glance they all basically look the same.
+There have been so many different binding variations over the years that I could never even hope to keep up with all of them.
+But the bottom line is that most of those old bindings aren’t compatible with anything made in the past decade (or less).
+At first glance most bindings basically look the same.
 In fact, even the so-called pros mess it up from time to time (see story below).

 So, the great deal you got on those skis may be irrelevant if you can’t find boots to go with the bindings (already mounted on those skis).
 Yes, you could mount new bindings to those old skis.
 However, you’re now beginning the descent into a deep and dark rabbit hole.